 The Last MAPC Request field is set to 0 to indicate that the Co-RTWT profile carries another MAPC Scheme Information field that follows this MAPC Scheme Information field.
 The Last MAPC Request field is set to 1 to indicate that this is the last MAPC Scheme Information field in the Co-RTWT profile.

-The format of the MAPC Scheme Parameter Set field of the Co-RTWT profile is TBD.
+[CID3447]The MAPC Request Parameter Set field contains a Co-RTWT parameter set and has the format defined in Figure 9-K6 (MAPC Request Parameter Set field of the Co-RTWT profile format).